 Mrs. Blandings said she wanted a white kitchen, “but not a cold, antiseptic, hospital white.”

-*Update: a reader sent me these promotional stills taken in the kitchen (thanks Marija!):
+A reader sent me this promotional still taken in the kitchen (thanks Marija!):

 Rich details, built-in cabinets, bay windows, polished hardwoods & woodwork set the tone.
 5 fireplaces, 3 1/2 tiled baths, sunroom off den, large eat-in kitchen.
 Huge master with 4 closets, finished 3rd floor plus paneled rec room with bar, A/C, private patio.